Writing an IEP

 how the student has done on state and district wide tests.

 In addition, the IEP team must consider the "special factors" described below.
-It is important that the discussion of what the student with autism needs be framed around how to help the student:
+It is important that the discussion of what the student with autism needs be framed around how to help

 advance toward the annual goals;